drjubbs/dota-stats/README.md

 # TODO
+- Check log level in `fetch.py` so that INFO can be turned off and logs contain more helpful error information.
 - Finish re-ranking of position logic in `process.py` to assign hero positions based on based likelihood.
 Used to calculate win probably by farm position summary.